elixir-europe/biohackathon-europe/projects.md

 | Towards repository-scale quality control in proteomics  |
 | Unpacking single-cell LLMs: A FAIR Framework for scalable, shareable single-cell foundation models |
 | World DOMEination: Conquering ML metadata, one standard at a time	 |
-{: .table .table-striped .my-hover }
+{: .table .is-striped .is-hoverable }

 ## Previous BioHackathons
 You can explore previous BioHackathons to get an idea of the types of projects developed.
 Each project has a GitHub repository with detailed descriptions, code and progress updates.